-Consider the staff you’ll need to prep for the event, to support during the event itself and to clean up at the end of the night.
+Consider the staff you’ll need to prep for the event, for support during the event itself, and to clean up at the end of the night.
 Stagger shifts to reflect when you’ll need more hands on deck.

-Keep in mind that your staffing needs will look different if you’re closing your business fully for the private event, or only closing partially with a portion of your business still open to the public.
+Keep in mind that your staffing needs will look different if you are closing your business fully for the private event versus only closing partially with a portion of your business still open to the public.
 Tools like Square Team Management can help you schedule the right people at the right times.

-8. Communicate with your regular clientele if you’ll be closed for a wedding
+8. Communicate with your regular clientele if you will be closed for a wedding

 While a wedding is all about the happy couple, don’t forget about your other patrons.
-Communicate to your customer base in advance that you’ll be partially or fully closed for an event.
-Share on your social media, website and within your online booking system so reservations aren’t made on top of the event.
-It’s also a good idea to place a clear, polite sign on the door for those who may turn up on the day.
+Communicate to your customer base in advance that you will be partially or fully closed for an event.
+Share on your social media, website, and within your online booking system so reservations aren’t made on top of the event.
+It’s also a good idea to place a clear, polite sign on the door for those who may turn up on the day of.